About Lichfield Arts

 The secret of our success is our cohesiondiversityteamtenacitycommunityexperienceintegritypassioneventsvalues

-The annual Fuse festival for example regularly attracts 18,000 visitors over the three day event, many of which will use local amenities, visit other local arts and heritage sites, contribute strongly to Lichfield based businesses and enjoy the wider offerings of our great city.
+The annual Fuse Festival, for example, consistently draws in 16,000 visitors over the course of its three-day event.
+A substantial number of attendees engage with local amenities, explore other nearby arts and heritage sites, significantly contribute to businesses based in Lichfield, and immerse themselves in the broader offerings of our vibrant city.

 Our amazing team